aica-technology/api/schemas/README.md

 The [applications](./applications) directory defines the YAML syntax for AICA applications.

+## Component Description schema

+The [component-descriptions](./component-descriptions) directory defines the JSON syntax for describing the properties of AICA component classes.

 ## Tools

 The Dockerfile and bash scripts can be used to easily view or validate JSON schemas.